thom974/osu--beatmap-gen-v3/README.md

 note: you must have pipenv installed!

-an installation of the program's virtual environment is necessary for all the dependencies.
-To install the virtual environment, open a Command Prompt in the 'Generator' folder.
-You then need to run this command:
+an installation of the program's virtual environment is necessary for all the dependencies. to install the virtual environment, open a Command Prompt in the 'Generator' folder. you then need to run this command:

 pipenv install --ignore-pipfile

-To run the program, make sure Command Prompt is in the 'Generator' directory:
+to run the program, make sure Command Prompt is in the 'Generator' directory:

 pipenv run python main.py